Table of Contents

 I first visited the Red River Gorge in 2010 after a peer described the climbing as “the biggest holds you will ever fall off.”
 With a reputation like that, I just had to throw myself at the impressively steep lines.
-Home to some of the most spectacular and unique sandstone in the eastern US, the Red River Gorge — “The Red,” as it’s known to most climbers — is home to some of the most famous sport climbs, not just in the entire country, but in the world!
+Home to some of the most spectacular and unique sandstone in the eastern US, the Red River Gorge — “The Red,” as it’s known to most climbers — is where you can climb some of the best single-pitch sport routes, not just in the entire country, but in the world!

 Get started at Bruise Brothers

 On my first trip to the Red in 2010, I immediately visited Muir Valley (now managed by Friends of Muir Valley) and gave the Solarium a try.
 After failing on a shot at Banshee (5.11c), I decided to ask the local guide service for some advice to better acclimate.
 I found myself at Bruise Brothers on some more short, but thought-provoking lines, realizing that the Red is far more than just viciously steep walls.
 I discovered thin, vertical lines at Bruise Brothers, steep jugs at the Motherlode, amazing splitter trad lines at Indian Creek and the Long Wall, and even a tower or two and a couple of multi-pitch lines!